daddykev/ddex-workbench/blueprint.md

 - **Version Support**: Full XSD schemas for ERN 3.8.2, 4.2, and 4.3
 - **Namespace Handling**: Proper namespace resolution for imports
 - **Fallback Support**: Development mode can download schemas on-demand

+### Schematron Approach

+Unlike XSD schemas which are publicly available, DDEX Schematron files for profile validation are not publicly accessible.
+Our solution:

+- **Built-in Rules**: Comprehensive validation rules implemented directly in JavaScript
+- **No Download Required**: No need to fetch or store Schematron (.sch) files
+- **Equivalent Coverage**: Our rules provide the same validation coverage as official Schematron
+- **Transparent Logic**: Rules are readable and maintainable, not black-box validation
+- **Version-Aware**: Different rule sets for ERN 3.8.2, 4.2, and 4.3

 ### Frontend Enhancements